paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-078-discovery-of-liability-and-enforcement-of-title.md

 1958—Subsec. (a)(1).
 Pub.
 L. 85–859, § 204(17), substituted “section 5314” for “section 5318”.

 Subsec. (b)(1).
 Pub.
 L. 85–859, § 204(18), substituted “section 5314” for “section 5318”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70427(b), July 4, 2025, 139 Stat.
+238, provided that: “The amendment made by this section [amending this section] shall apply to distilled spirits brought into the United States after December 31, 2025.”

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
 L. 116–260 applicable to distilled spirits brought into the United States and removed after Dec.
 31, 2022, see section 107(a)(3) of div.
 EE of Pub.
 L. 116–260, set out as a note under [section 5001 of this title](./chapter-051-distilled-spirits-wines-and-beer.md#section-5001).